VishnuEaswaran/VishnuEaswaran.github.io/README.md

 Personal Blog
 =====

-This would serve as a space for jotting down all my musings, irrespective of the genre, and as an acess point of all my owrks.
+This would serve as a space for jotting down all my musings, irrespective of the genre, and as an acess point of all my works.